Lucas Niang: College career

 Prior to his senior season, Niang was named 1st Team Preseason All-Big 12, and The Athletic named him as one of the top offensive linemen in college football.
-Hall of Fame NFL executive Gil Brandt has named Niang as one of the top offensive line prospects for the 2020 NFL Draft, and ESPN draft expert Todd McShay has projected Niang as a first-round selection and best offensive tackle in the 2020 NFL Draft.
+Hall of Fame NFL executive Gil Brandt has named Niang as one of the top offensive line prospects for the 2020 NFL draft, and ESPN draft expert Todd McShay has projected Niang as a first-round selection and best offensive tackle in the 2020 NFL draft.

 Niang was forced to end his senior season early after TCU pulled out an upset win against the University of Texas in late October 2019.
 He had been advised by his doctor the week before to get surgery to repair a torn hip labrum he had been playing through since the beginning of the season to avoid the risk of a more severe injury.

 Niang played as a true freshman in 12 games out of 13.
 He became a starter as a sophomore and in his 28 games and three-year span as a starter for TCU, he never allowed a single sack.
 Over that period, he only had two holding calls and no false starts.

 Professional career

+Kansas City Chiefs

-Niang was drafted by the Kansas City Chiefs in the third round with the 96th overall pick of the 2020 NFL Draft.
+Niang was selected by the Kansas City Chiefs in the third round with the 96th overall pick of the 2020 NFL draft.
 On August 6, 2020, he announced he would opt out of the 2020 season due to the COVID-19 pandemic.

 Niang was named the Chiefs starting right tackle to begin the 2021 season.
 He started seven of the first nine games, missing two with a shoulder injury, before suffering a ribs injury in Week 9.
 He missed the next four games.
 He made his first start at left tackle in Week 17 but suffered a torn patellar tendon in the game.
 He was placed on injured reserve on January 7, 2022.

 On August 23, 2022, Niang was placed on the reserve/PUP list.
 He was activated from the reserve/PUP list three months later.
-Niang became a Super Bowl champion when the Chiefs won Super Bowl LVII against the Philadelphia Eagles.
+Niang won his first Super Bowl when the Chiefs won Super Bowl LVII against the Philadelphia Eagles.

+Niang is the first French national to ever play in the Super Bowl game and win a Super Bowl ring.

+Niang won a second straight Super Bowl championship when the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.

+Niang was waived by the Chiefs on August 27, 2024, and re-signed to the practice squad.
+He was released on November 26.

+Washington Commanders

+On July 30, 2025, Niang signed with the Washington Commanders.
+He suffered a torn ACL in the first preseason game and was placed on injured reserve on August 11.

 Personal life

-Niang's parents moved to the United States from France and he is fluent in his parents' native language of French, despite being born in New York.
-His father is from France (with Senegalese and Belgian ancestry)and his mother is from France (with Ivorian and Malian ancestry).
+Niang's parents moved to the United States from France and he is fluent in French.
+His father is from France and his mother is from Côte d'Ivoire.